systerel/S2OPC/README.md

 Systematic and Minalogic centers of innovation supported the project as part of the French FUI CFP.

 INGOPCS goals:
-- Develop an open-source and secure implementation of the OPC-UA standard (IEC 62541),
+- Develop an open-source and secure implementation of the OPC UA standard (IEC 62541),
 - Verify the implementation with specialized tools (applying formal methods),
-- Demonstrate conformance to OPC-UA interoperability requirements,
+- Demonstrate conformance to OPC UA interoperability requirements,
-- Demonstrate compliance of the OPC-UA standard with the security requirements of sensitive Industrial Control Systems.
+- Demonstrate compliance of the OPC UA standard with the security requirements of sensitive Industrial Control Systems.

 INGOPCS initial consortium:
 - Systerel (leader)